johnnygreco/lmao/README.md

 <img src="assets/icon.png" height="210" align="right" />

-> The data scientist's toolkit for leveraging the power of large LMs for downstream NLP tasks
+> The data scientist's toolkit for adapting large LMs to solve a diverse set of tasks

 <br>